Wimbledon 2018 Results: Winners, Scores, Stats from Tuesday's Singles Bracket

 Wimbledon 2018 Results: Winners, Scores, Stats from Tuesday's Singles BracketJuly 3, 2018

-Second seed Rafael Nadal is safely into the second round of Wimbledon 2018 as he progressed with a straight sets win over Israel's Dudi Sela on Tuesday.
+Second seed Rafael Nadal is safely into the second round of Wimbledon 2018 as he progressed with a straight-sets win over Israel's Dudi Sela on Tuesday.

-Former champion Novak Djokovic is also though after seeing off Tennys Sandgren, while Alexander Zverev, Juan Martin Del Potro, Kyle Edmund and Nick Kyrgios also picked up wins.
+Former champion Novak Djokovic is also through after seeing off Tennys Sandgren, while Alexander Zverev, Juan Martin Del Potro, Kyle Edmund and Nick Kyrgios also picked up wins.

 However, there were surprises on both sides of the draw as some big names tumbled out of the tournament.
 The men's draw lost French Open finalist Dominic Thiem as he retired after losing the first two sets to 33-year-old Marcos Baghdatis.

 In the women's draw two-time champion Petra Kvitova was knocked out by Belarus' Aliaksandra Sasnovich in three sets, and sixth seed Caroline Garcia lost to Belinda Bencic.
-Maria Sharapova also went out after Russia's Vitalia Diatchenko ended her dreams.
+Maria Sharapova also went out after Russia's Vitalia Diatchenko ended her tournament.

 Journalist Jose Morgado showed just how many seeds have fallen already: